LearnFintech

 5. Scale

-110M users. $500B in assets.
+110M+ verified users. $400B+ in assets on the platform.
 This scale enables better pricing, more liquidity, and more resources for security.

 6. Base Network (L2) Dominance